-Slow cooker recipes are perfect for meal prepping and multi-tasking.
-I happened to be doing two of those things the first time I made this recipe.
-My workweek lunch meal prep coincided with wash day one Sunday afternoon and, if you know anything about thick, 4c, natural hair then you know that washing it is no quick task.
+My workweek lunch meal prep coincided with wash day one Sunday afternoon and, if you know anything about thick, coarse, 4c-textured, natural hair then you know that washing it is no quick task.
 It’s called wash day for a reason!
-Anyway, I had recently received a package of lean ground turkey from Jennie-O so I made meatballs out of it and into the slow cooker it would go, I decided.
-Meatballs are a good go-to option for meal prep and I’ve previously shared these pesto parmesan meatballs and honey fire meatballs (both made in the slow cooker) but wanted something with sauce–especially since I’m trying to pump the brakes on my pasta consumption in preparation for swimsuit season. 🙂 The slow cooker turkey meatballs in marinara sauce you see here today came together quickly, easily, and with just a teeny bit of prep.
-You simply form the meatballs then pile them and your favorite veggies into a slow cooker and pour your sauce of choice over top.
+Anyway, I had recently received a package of lean ground turkey from Jennie-O so I made meatballs out of it and into the slow cooker they went.
+Meatballs work well for meal prep because you can just pair them with veggies and grains then you’re done.
+To make them, simply form the meatballs then pile them and your favorite veggies into a slow cooker and pour your sauce of choice over top.
 Cover and cook then go about your business (like detangling, washing, and deep conditioning your hair).

 Lean turkey can easily get dry if overcooked so you might be apprehensive about using it in a set-it-and-forget-it slow cooker recipe but the crock of the slow cooker and thick marinara sauce create the perfect environment for sealing in moisture.
 The result is perfectly juicy and flavorful meatballs perfect for pasta, sub sandwiches, and whatever else you can dream up.
 Of course, these slow cooker turkey meatballs in marinara sauce pair perfectly with pasta like spaghetti but there are many other ways to enjoy them.
 I used Rao’s classic marinara sauce for this recipe and had the meatballs for workweek lunches with side salads.
 Another yummy option is to use a spicy sauce like fra diavalo and serve the meatballs over sweet potato spirals for a sweet and spicy play on spaghetti and meatballs.

-These slow cooker turkey meatballs in marinara sauce are a great way to sneak in extra veggies if you have picky eaters or just need to trick yourself. 🙂 You can easily add carrots, kale, etc. to your preference AND this recipe doubles beautifully if you need to make a larger portion.
-If you’re looking for more ground turkey recipes, you’ve come to the right blog.
-I pretty much use ground turkey and chicken exclusively in place of ground beef and have a bunch of delicious (and easy) recipes for you on the Mains page like this spicy chipotle skillet meal and this easy sheet pan turkey meatloaf dinner.
+- If you’re looking for more ground turkey recipes, you’ve come to the right blog.
+I pretty much use ground turkey and chicken exclusively in place of ground beef and have a bunch of delicious (and easy) recipes like this spicy chipotle skillet meal and this easy sheet pan turkey meatloaf dinner.
 You should definitely peep those.

 Let me know if you have any go-to recipes I should put a spin on or if you want to see more meal ideas like these slow cooker turkey meatballs in marinara sauce.
 As always, thanks for reading!

 P.S.
-More easy meals I’ve made with Jennie-O:
+More easy meals I’ve made with Jennie-O products:

 - Lunchtime Turkey Lettuce Wraps